 How much CSF is too much?

 Adults have a CSF volume of about 150mls and produce it at somewhere between 14-36mls/hour.
-Neonates have about 50mls of CSF, which they produce at a rate of 25mls/day.
-Twenty drops of CSF equates to about 1 ml.
-How much CSF you need to take depends on what you want to do with it but 1.5mls (or 30 drops) should be both safe and sufficient for your smallest patients.
+Neonates have approximately 50 mL of CSF, which they produce at a rate of 25 mL/day.
+Twenty drops of CSF correspond to approximately 1 mL.
+How much CSF you need to take depends on what you want to do with it, but 1.5mls (or 30 drops) should be both safe and sufficient for your smallest patients.

 Reducing the risk of post-LP headaches